Pros and Cons of LPG Forklifts [Updated for 2023]

-Forklifts powered by liquid propane gas (LPG) offer unique advantages to their users.
-LPG forklifts make up a huge portion of the material handling market and are found across most industries.
+First, what is a LPG forklift?
+It's a forklifts powered by liquid propane gas (LPG).
+This power source offers unique advantages.
+LPG forklifts comprise a huge portion of the material handling market and are found across most industries.
 However, the performance and convenience of these models come with some disadvantages too.

 Advantages of LPG Forklifts